anirudh240/goschedule/README.md

 ## Why I Built This

-While i was actively contributing to Volcano which is a CNCF batch scheduling system that extends and enhances the Kubernetes native batch Scheduling,  I wanted to understand and explore the core concepts behind the job scheduling.
+While i was actively contributing to Volcano which is a CNCF batch scheduling system that extends and enhances the Kubernetes native batch Scheduling,  I wanted to actually understand and explore the core concepts behind the job scheduling.
 This project is an attempt to build a simplified version of what Volcano does under the hood.
 It also helped me understand how APIs work, how concurrency differs from parallelism, and how error handling works in real systems.